Alex-Gamper/Ada-WinRT-Runtime/README.md

 Project has been released and considered usable.

+### Prerequisites

+You will need a working gcc/gnat **x64** Windows build environment.
+This release has **NOT** yet been tested against 32 bit environments.
+You may need to build gcc/gnat **x64** from source if required.
+Details/scripts on how to do this can be found on the mingw64 website, alternatively install using MSYS2

+### Project Dependencies

+None

 ### Configuration Instructions

-The Winrt_Runtime.gpr need to know where to install the project files/artifacts, this is specified by the variable named Base_Installation_Dir within the gpr file.
+The Winrt_Runtime.gpr needs to know where to install the project files/artifacts, this is specified by the variable named Base_Installation_Dir within the gpr file.
 You will need to change this value to suit your environment.